rmonzon/comments-analyzer-extension/README.md

 # YouTube Comment Sentiment Analyzer

-A Chrome extension that analyzes the sentiment of YouTube video comments using AI-powered sentiment analysis.
-Get instant insights into the emotional tone of comments on any YouTube video.
+A Chrome extension that analyzes the sentiment of YouTube video comments using AI.
+Get an instant summary and insights into the emotional tone of comments on any YouTube video.

+For more info, visit https://commentsanalyzer.info/

 ## Features